oddlanguage/odd/Documentation/Types.md

 };
 ```

+## Numbers: integers and decimals
+Odd only has one _real_ number type, appropriately called `number`.
+The built-in `integer` and `decimal` are just types built on top of number.
+An integer in odd is just a whole number.
+This is only used to make sure your numbers are whole.
+This case is inverted for decimals: they're just to make sure your numbers are decimal only.

 # Declaring custom types
 Declaring your own types is possible.
 To let the odd parser know you're declaring a type, you must use the `type` keyword as such:
 ```ts